A Large-Scale Analysis on the Use of Arrival Time Prediction for Automated Shuttle Services in the Real World: Data

-The quality of the provided data varies significantly with the pilot site; while all provide GPS positioning and speed data, some have deviations.
+The quality of the provided data varies with the pilot site; while all provide GPS positioning and speed data, some have deviations.
 For instance, the speed data from Linköping is noisy, and in Les Mureaux, the sampling rate of the GPS data is decreased mid-pilot.
-Such variations are not limited to our study but are representative of many other pilots, both current and upcoming.
-Linköping stands out as the site with the longest ongoing pilot, as well as the longest route.
-At the other end is Graz, with the shortest route and a very limited number of observations.
-These distinct attributes across pilot sites provide an optimal foundation for our model evaluations.
+Such inconsistencies are not unique to our study but are representative of many other real-world pilots, both current and upcoming.
+As shown in Tables \ref{tab:show1} and \ref{tab:show2}, Linköping stands out as the site with the longest ongoing pilot, as well as the longest route, contrasting with Graz, which has the shortest route and a very limited number of observations and passengers.
+The majority of pilots deploy minibusses, with the exceptions of Tampere and Graz, which use vans and passenger cars, respectively.
+This difference is reflected in the mean dwell time, as these two sites exhibit roughly half the dwell time compared to the other pilots.
+While most pilots operate in suburban and residential areas, Madrid and Les Mureaux stand out.
+Madrid’s pilot, conducted within a private bus depot and deploying higher capacity vehicles, focuses on automated depot management and auto parking, thus yielding the highest variability in dwell and running times.
+On the other hand, Les Mureaux, operating for employees on a private company site, shows the second-lowest passenger count and the lowest variability in running time.
+These distinct pilot site characteristics provide an optimal foundation for our model evaluations since they provide a comprehensive representation of the broad array of characteristics that can be found in real-world deployments, thus allowing for an insightful meta-analysis of the results.